 Have you ever used filters on Snapchats or played Pokémon Go?

 It wasn’t too long ago that the prospect of augmented reality (AR) in electronics seemed like a far-fetched vision of the future.
-But it didn’t take long for AR to become a reality, or for it to make its mark on social media.
+But it didn’t take long for AR to become a reality, or for it to make its mark on social media and marketing.
 That’s right, augmented reality is already taking over some of the most popular social networks in the world.

 In this article I’m going to be exploring how the advancements in AR technology will impact social media, and how brands and marketers can use it on social media to promote their products and boost sales!